openESG-gmbh/documentation/docs/csv-upload.md

 # CSV Upload

-To request multiple reports via the openESG plattform, you can upload a CSV file containing the required information.
+To request multiple reports via the openESG platform, you can upload a CSV file containing the required information.

-## csv format
+## CSV format

 You should add a header to the csv file, to dynamically select, which data do you want to provide.